 Oh, so many things!
 I’m a creative and a romantic.
-I adore my family, my fiancé and my closest friends.
+I adore my family, my husband and my closest friends.
 I’m happiest when I’m with them – sharing deeply, reflecting honestly and enjoying’s life’s small pleasures like art galleries, beautiful cafés, wholesome food and sunsets on mountaintops.
 I’m an introvert at heart and a huge bookworm who loves learning.
 I’m constantly looking for inspiration and I love to run.
-I could pass countless slow mornings and afternoons playing guitar and singing.
-Anything loosely related to the art of creating – in word, in song, in image, in community.
+I could pass countless slow mornings and afternoons baking, playing guitar and singing.
+Anything loosely related to the art of creating – in word, in song, in image, in making, in community.

 Q2.
 Where did you learn how to take and edit photos?

 I’m an entirely self-taught photographer.
 Not long before I left Sydney for my year abroad in Paris in mid-2015, Dickson gifted me a beautiful mirrorless camera that we affectionately named Oliver :) If you know anything about me, you know that I never do anything half-heartedly.
 So, off I went – reading every resource I could get my hands on, learning the ins and outs of my camera and taking every opportunity to capture the stories that I found myself drawn to.
 I have to say, Europe provided me with the most beautiful classroom.

 In terms of editing, I’ve had an interest in graphic design ever since I was eleven or twelve (seriously!) and taught myself how to use Adobe Photoshop.
 I’ve since also learnt my way around Adobe Lightroom and the advance of mobile phones has also made it so easy to take photos on my iPhone and also edit them professionally in VSCO Cam and other great apps.

 I love taking, editing and curating photos and I’m enthralled by the way they can be paired so beautifully with prose and poetry.